 Community engagement allows you, as a Norfolk resident, to have your say on key issues such as what you believe the county’s policing priorities should be or how much you pay for policing through your council tax.

-The PCC, supported by the Office of the Police and Crime Commissioner for Norfolk (OPCCN), creates a variety of engagement opportunities for the public and other stakeholders to influence policing, not only in your local area but across the whole of Norfolk.
+The PCC, supported by the Office of the Police and Crime Commissioner for Norfolk (OPCCN), creates a variety of engagement opportunities for people across Norfolk and other stakeholders to influence policing, not only in your local area but across the whole of Norfolk.

-It is important to the PCC that the voice of the Norfolk public is heard, and community engagement forms a fundamental part of how the PCC enables this to happen.
+It is important to the PCC that the voice of Norfolk's residents is heard, and community engagement forms a fundamental part of how the PCC enables this to happen.

 The PCC works closely with victims, those people who are underrepresented, and policing, community safety and criminal justice partners to help ensure that Norfolk remains a safe place in which to live and work.